Heterogeneous Multi-Tier Networks: Improper Signaling For Joint Rate-Energy Optimization: Optimization Problems

-By relaxing the rank-1 constraints, i.e., (\ref{rankCons}), (\ref{rankCons2}), problem (\ref{A4}) becomes a semi-definite program (SDP) for given $\Gamma$, since the constraint set is convex.
+{\bf Step 2}: Now, we have the separate optimization problem which only depends on the transmit signal covariance matrices.
+Now, we apply trace operation to~(\ref{r111}) and the numerator and denominator of the expression inside the logarithm in (\ref{rrr1}).
+By using the shift property of trace and defining ${\bf H}_{ij} = {\bf h}_{ij} {\bf h}^{H}_{ij}$, the optimization problem reduces to { } where, $\Gamma_k^{(2)}$ is given as { } By dropping the rank-1 constraints, i.e., (\ref{rankCons}), (\ref{rankCons2}), problem (\ref{A4}) becomes a convex semi-definite program (SDP) for given $\Gamma$, since the constraint set is convex.
 In order to get the optimal $\Gamma$ that makes the constraint set feasible, we utilize bisection method.
-By bisecting over the objective, i.e., $\Gamma$, the only optimizing variables are ${\bf C}_{x_j}, \forall j\in\mathcal{D}$ and ${\bf C}_{x_{B_k}}, \forall k\in\mathcal{C}$.
 Therefore, optimization problem (\ref{A4}) can be solved efficiently by checking the feasibility of the constraint set for a given $\Gamma$.
-Thus, we solve the following feasibility problem for a given $\Gamma$,

-where $\mathbb{S}^{M}$ and $\mathbb{S}^{N}$ are the cone of $M\times M$ and $N\times N$ Hermitian positive semi-definite matrices, respectively.
+Thus, we solve the following feasibility problem for a given $\Gamma$, { } where $\mathbb{S}^{M}$ and $\mathbb{S}^{N}$ are the cone of $M\times M$ and $N\times N$ Hermitian positive semi-definite matrices, respectively.
 The solution of problem (\ref{A4}) coincides with the solution of (\ref{A5}) for the maximum $\Gamma$ that makes the constraint set non-empty when the rank-1 constraints are relaxed.
-In the rest of the paper we denote the optimal covariance matrices of (\ref{A4}) by ${\bf C}^{\star}_{x_j},\ \forall j\in\mathcal{D}$ and $ {\bf C}^{\star}_{x_{B_k}},\ \forall k\in\mathcal{C}$, and the solution of problem (\ref{A4}) by $\Gamma^{\star}$.\\ The optimal covariance matrices are valid if and only if they are rank-1.
-We proceed with the two following feasible solutions, \begin{enumerate} [I.] \item {\it\bf {The solutions are intrinsically rank-1}}: Then the corresponding rates are achievable, i.e. all the points on the Pareto boundary can be achieved by beamforming~\cite{Boyd2004}.
-Thus, an eigenvalue decomposition of a particular optimal solution, say ${\bf C}^{\star}_{x_j}$, yields:
+In the rest of the paper we denote the optimal covariance matrices of (\ref{A4}) by ${\bf C}^{\star}_{x_j},\ \forall j\in\mathcal{D}$ and $ {\bf C}^{\star}_{x_{B_k}},\ \forall k\in\mathcal{C}$, and the solution of problem (\ref{A4}) by $\Gamma^{\star}$.\\ Based on the solutions of problem (\ref{A4}), we proceed with the two following feasible solutions, \begin{enumerate} [I.] \item {\it\bf {The solutions are intrinsically rank-1}}: Then the corresponding rates are achievable, i.e. all the points on the Pareto boundary can be achieved by linear beamforming~\cite{Boyd2004}.
+Thus, an eigenvalue decomposition of a particular optimal solution, say ${\bf C}^{\star}_{x_j}$ yields, { } where ${\bf u}_{j}$ is the eigenvector corresponding to the single eigenvalue $\beta_j$.
+Notice that, the beamforming vector for the $j$th D2D user is represented by ${\bf t}_j$.\\ \item {\it\bf {The solutions have higher ranks}}: We utilize Gaussian randomization procedure,~\cite{Luo2010}, which delivers sub-optimal rank-1 solutions.
+Gaussian randomization starts by generating finite number of vectors from the Gaussian distribution with zero mean and ${\bf C}^{\star}_{x_j}$ covariance matrix, i.e. $\mathcal{N}\sim({\bf 0},{\bf C}^{\star}_{x_j})$.
+Then, out of the feasible beamforming solutions, the optimal one which satisfies the constraint set is chosen.
+Gaussian randomization provides a sub-optimal solution and the quality of the sub-optimality depends on the number of randomizations.\\ \end{enumerate}